Vunovati/otlp-js-demo/Readme.md

-#Full stack js tracing with OpenTelemetry
+#Fullstack js tracing with OpenTelemetry

 Observing and debugging distributed systems is hard.
 We are going to talk about tracing here.